What we know about COVID-19 continues to change. But there are important things we can do to protect ourselves and those

 - Avoid close contact with people who are sick.
 There are times people mistake COVID-19 symptoms for cold and allergy symptoms, like a runny nose or headache.

-- Follow public health advice on school closures, avoiding crowds, and other social distancing measures to limit spread of Coronavirus (COVID-19).
+- Follow public health advice on school closures, avoiding crowds, and other so physical distancing measures to limit spread of Coronavirus (COVID-19).